mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # The "localhost."
 Special-Use Domain Name

-The domain `localhost.`, and any names falling within `.localhost.`, are known as "localhost names", and are special in the following ways:
+The domain `localhost.`, and any names falling within `.localhost.`, are known as "localhost names".
+Localhost names are special in the following ways:

 1. Users are free to use localhost names as they would any other domain names.
     Users may assume that IPv4 and IPv6 address queries for localhost names will